Counterattack (newsletter): Counterattack staff

+Edward Hunter contributed, then went on to found Tactics anti-communist newsletter in the 1960s.

 ABC (publisher)

 Alfred Kohlberg, an American textile importer and an ardent member of the anti-communist China Lobby, funded the group, registered as American Business Consultants, Inc. (ABC) in 1947, "an extremist group of corporate and ex-government personnel."
 Affiliates of ABC included Lawrence Johnson (owners of a supermarket chain in upstate New York) and Jack Wren (former Naval Intelligence officer at BBDO advertising agency).
 (Kohlberg was also an original national council member of the John Birch Society.)

 Keenan served as ABC president, Bierly as vice president, and Kirkpatrick as secretary-treasurer.

 ABC offered a service costing $5 to investigate people.
 Newsletter subscribers (clients) included: Bendix Aviation, Du Pont, General Motors, Metropolitan Life, R.J.
 Reynolds, and F.W.
 Woolworth.